cscart/docs/en/cscart_addons/addons/vendor_business_hours/index.rst

 Overview
 --------

-    Make sure your customers know when you are open with our **Vendor Business Hours** add-on.
+    Make sure your customers know when you are open with our **Vendor Schedule** add-on.

     It allows vendors to show whether their store is currently open or closed.
 If it's closed, all products will be hidden from the storefront and search results and a note will be displayed below the company logo.

     .. fancybox:: img/Vendor_business_hours_004.png
-        :alt: Vendor Business Hours add-on.
+        :alt: Vendor Schedule add-on.
 Store is closed

     Vendors can set their days off using a nice calendar in the vendor panel.

     .. fancybox:: img/Vendor_business_hours_007.png
-        :alt: Vendor Business Hours add-on. managing a calendar
+        :alt: Vendor Schedule add-on. managing a calendar

     They can also set opening time and closing time of their store.

     .. fancybox:: img/Vendor_business_hours_008.png
-        :alt: Vendor Business Hours add-on. managing a calendar
+        :alt: Vendor Schedule add-on. managing a calendar

     The admin gets a notification when a vendor goes on vacation and is back from vacation and the products become available on the storefront again.